 Source: American Lung Association

-• Radiotherapy: Radiation therapy uses high-powered energy beams to kill cancer cells.
+Radiotherapy: Radiation therapy uses high-powered energy beams to kill cancer cells.
 In patients with advanced lung cancer restricted to the lungs, radiation may be used before surgery or after surgery and is often combined with chemotherapy treatments.
 If patients in whom surgery isn't an option, combined chemotherapy and radiation therapy may be the primary choice of treatment.
 Side effects: Skin damage, blisters, difficulty swallowing, heartburn or indigestion, radiation pneumonitis (an inflammation leading to cough, fever and fullness of chest).
+Stereotactic body radiotherapy: It is also known as radiosurgery.
+It is an intense radiation treatment that aims beams of radiation at the cancer.
+It may be an option for patients with small lung cancers who can't undergo surgery and in patients in whom the cancer has spread to other parts of the body.

 Radiation Therapy for Lung Caner